3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/PumpManual.md

 ## Highlights ##

   * The implementation is in a single Python script and thus ultra portable: no build or installation is needed and it works cross platforms.
-  * Pump tries to be smart with respect to [Google's style guide](http://code.google.com/p/google-styleguide/): it breaks long lines (easy to have when they are generated) at acceptable places to fit within 80 columns and indent the continuation lines correctly.
+  * Pump tries to be smart with respect to [Google's style guide](http:
   * The format is human-readable and more concise than XML.
   * The format works relatively well with Emacs' C++ mode.